At least 17 young people found dead in South Africa nightclub as police probe cause

 The cause of the tragedy is not yet known but there are reports it could be due to a poisonous substance such as a gas leak or a possible stampede at the tavern.

-South African news service Daily Dispatch said that the bodies were lying in the venue on chairs with ‘no obvious sign of injury’.
+South African news service Daily Dispatch said that the bodies were laying in the venue on chairs with ‘no obvious sign of injury’.

 South African Police Service SAPS has launched an investigation into the incident and claimed they did not wish to speculate until their enquiries were complete.